 - Once the yeast is dissolved, add the remaining water and sugar, followed by sifted flour and salt.

-- Knead the dough on medium-high speed with a dough hook for approximately 2 minutes.
+- Knead the dough with your electric stand mixer on medium-high speed with a dough hook attachment for approximately 2 minutes.
 At this stage, it should come together nicely and appear stretchy.

 - Cut butter into small pieces and add to the mixing bowl.